Patterns

 Experiment with various background patterns.

-For more about using more than one turtle, see the Multiple Turtles section.
+For additional information about using more than one turtle, see the Using Multiple Turtles section.

 BGPATTERN